Zeriabo/messagingApp/README.md

 Remark: the code is on a regular updates.<br />

-Coming update: Creating a signup request api the the automatic task will activate the requested accounts<br />
+Coming update: Creating a signup request api the the automatic task will activate the requested accounts using Quartz library<br />
 Coming update: creating a react app which interact with the java backend<br />